 Eating quality protein, healthy fats, and starchy veggies (instead of processed bread products) along with taking the right supplements, can go a long way to helping you heal recurrent UTIs naturally!

 This essential fertility course is for anyone who is struggling to get pregnant, or thinking about getting pregnant soon.
 The course covers all the fertility topics: egg quality, ovarian reserve, miscarriage, ovulation, cycle tracking, low progesterone, IVF, prepping for egg retrieval + embryo transfer, thyroid health, toxins, and much more.
+It covers EVERYTHING you need to know and you can move through the modules at your own pace.

-The Fertility Code is an evidence-based, on-demand, fertility course that will prepare your body for an easy conception and a healthy pregnancy.
-It has helped hundreds of women get pregnant and stay pregnant, and it can help you too.
+The Fertility Code will give you the tools, protocols, tests, supplements, and more to optimize your fertility health, nourish your body, and give it what it needs to make a baby, and ensure a healthy full-term pregnancy.
+It has helped hundreds of women get pregnant, and stay pregnant, and it can help you too.

 And if you want to get a baseline of your fertility health before getting started, take my quiz!
 After you complete it, you’ll receive a detailed report from me explaining your results.
-Or, if you want to have a more in-depth conversation about your specific concerns and/or how recurrent UTIs may be affecting your fertility, feel free to reach out on my website and schedule a consultation to discuss your reproductive health.
-I can’t wait to chat!

 Sarah Jane Sandy is a certified nutrition therapist, and a fertility and women’s health expert.
 She has helped hundreds of women increase their fertility naturally and go on to have healthy full-term pregnancies.
+She has been working with women and couples trying to get pregnant for over 15 years and over 90% of the women who work with her get pregnant and have healthy babies.
 Learn more about her own fertility journey here.
 To send Sarah a message, complete her Contact Form.

 Curious about your fertility health?
 Take this simple quiz to find out what factors may be harming your fertility, and learn what you can do about it!